It isn’t a secret in the agriculture industry that cattle prices have been at historic highs over the past couple of years.

 But the downside will be the fact that Canadian producers may not be able to enjoy the high prices as much if they are forced into a sell off because of a drought.

-The situation may not yet be dire, but each day without significant rain draws the cattle sector closer to a very difficult cult year in terms of cattle feed.
+The situation may not yet be dire, but each day without significant rain draws the cattle sector closer to a very difficult year in terms of cattle feed.
 A year ago we lamented the rains, but now they are most certainly needed, just not to extremes.